desmosinc/policies/terms-of-service.md

 *Student Data Retention and Deletion Requests*.
 Schools may request that we delete Student Data in our possession at any time by providing such a request in writing, except that Desmos shall not be required to delete content a Student shared to public areas of the Service.
 We shall respond to the deletion request as soon as possible, but in most instances within 45 days, other than for data stored on backup tapes which shall be deleted in the ordinary course of business.
+For inactive accounts, we delete or de-identify Student Data in our possession after a period of dormancy or at the request of a Parent.
 A Parent seeking to modify, correct, or delete personal information in a Student Account that is connected to an active School account will be instructed to contact the School to discuss data deletion or modification.
 We are not required to delete data that has been derived from Student Data so long as it has been anonymized such that it does not reasonably identify an individual.
 Similarly, we are not required to delete information which a Student or parent has saved or transferred to a personal account.